Terms and Conditions of Sale

 5.1 – Order

 Users select one or more Products and add them to their cart.
-Availability is indicated on each product page.
-Once the selection is complete, they can access the cart.
+Availability is indicated on each item’s product page.
+Once the selection is complete, they may access the cart.

 5.2 – Validation by the User

 The cart summarizes the Products and their total price.
-The User may modify their order before confirmation, then log in or register.
+The User may modify their order before validation, then log in or register.

 5.3 – Payment

-After entering or verifying the details, the Customer is redirected to a secure payment interface displaying the statement "order with payment obligation".
+After entering or verifying their details, the Client is redirected to a secure payment interface displaying the statement “order with payment obligation.”

 5.4 – Confirmation by the Publisher